6 Best Pickleball Paddles for Beginners

 Aluminum

 As for paddle cores, there are three options.
 The first type is aluminum, and it is becoming increasingly rare.
 Its core forms a honeycomb shape and is very lightweight.
-Players who favor control will like this type but note that you sacrifice power, so you need good arm speed to effectively use it.
+Players who favor control will like this type but note that you sacrifice power, so you need good arm speed to use it effectively.

 Nomex